 - You have broken his law & deserve punishment.

-- God sent Jesus Christ into the world to save sinners.
+- God sent Jesus to die, be buried and resurrected to save sinners.

-- Jesus is the savior from your sins.
+- Jesus is the savior of your sins.

-If you believe this good news, then turn away from your sins.
+If you believe this good news of Christ’s death, burial, and resurrection, then turn away from your sins, God will save you.
 Trust God to save you from the punishment and power of sin.
 Believe in the Lord Jesus and you will be saved (Acts 16:31).

 “The times of ignorance God overlooked, but now he commands all people everywhere to repent.”
 (Acts 17:30)

 A. First, admit your sinfulness.
 The Bible says, “For all have sinned and fall short of the glory of God” (Romans 3:23).
 To respond to the gospel, you must admit your sin.
 You must call out to God for forgiveness.

 B. Second, believe that Jesus Christ, the Son of God, came to the world to save sinners like you.
 Believe that Jesus died in your place and rose again from the dead proving to be the Son of God.
 (1 Corinthians 15:3,4)

 C. Third, commit your life to Jesus as Lord and leader of your life.
 “Confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.”
 (Romans 10:9).
 So commit your life to Him by loving Him, surrendering to Him, and obeying Him.